cbuchko/old-website/_posts/2020-05-06-communitytop15.markdown

 <img class="blog-image" src="/images/community_episodes/zombies.jpg" alt="Epidemiology" />

-Ironically, this Halloween episode is unforgettable.
+In contrast to Debate 109, Epidemiology is an episode where the writers thought "How batshit insane can we make this".
 The episode wastes no time and starts off in the midsts of the Halloween party.

 ## 8. Regional Holiday Music